 Pros: flexible, affordable, wide age range, classical, good balance for fiction & nonfiction, variety of spine texts, Christian, easy to use with a growing family

-Overall, I am happy with BiblioPlan.
+Overall, I am incredibly happy with BiblioPlan.
 The only curriculum that I believe would meet all of my qualifications and make my work load as well as my students’ work loads the weight I want would probably be a curriculum I create myself from a few currics.
 I am not up for that, so BiblioPlan is what I will be sticking with from now on.
-Most likely.
+Lord willing.